Noncrossing Longest Paths and Cycles: Introduction

 In the other direction, one might wonder about maximizing the number of crossings in cycles.
-Here, we would like to highlight another result of \'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024,Rebollar2015}.
-Let $C(n)$ be the largest number such that any set of $n$ points in the plane admits a spanning cycle with at least $C(n)$ pairs of crossing edges. \'{A}lvarez-Rebollar~\etal~\cite{Rebollar2024,Rebollar2015} established the following lower and upper bounds: $n^2/12-O(n)<C(n)<5n^2/18-O(n)$.
-In other words, any set of $n$ points in the plane admits a spanning cycle with at least $n^2/12-O(n)$ crossings, and there is a family of point sets that does not admit any cycle with more than $5n^2/18-O(n)$ crossings.
+Let $C(n)$ be the largest number such that \rv{every} set of $n$ points in the plane admits a spanning cycle with at least $C(n)$ pairs of crossing edges.
+The following lower and upper bounds are known~\rv{\cite{Rebollar2024,Rebollar2015}}: $\frac{1}{12}\, n^2-O(n)<C(n)<\frac{5}{18}\, n^2-O(n)$.
+In other words, \rv{every} set of $n$ points in the plane admits a spanning cycle with at least $\frac{1}{12}\, n^2-O(n)$ crossings, and \rv{there are arbitrarily large point sets that do} not admit any cycle with more than $\frac{5}{18}\, n^2-O(n)$ crossings.

-\subsection{Our contributions}
+\subsection{Our Contributions}

-In this paper, we provide negative answers to both Question~\ref{path-question} and Conjecture~\ref{cycle-conjecture}.
-For any integer $n\ge 1$ we present a set of $n$ points in the plane for which the longest spanning path is unique and noncrossing.
-Similarly, for any integer $n\ge 4$, we present a set of $n$ points in the plane for which the longest spanning cycle is unique and noncrossing.
+In this paper, we provide a negative answer to Question~\ref{path-question} and \rv{refute} Conjecture~\ref{cycle-conjecture}.
+For \rv{every} integer $n\ge 1$, we present a set of $n$ points in the plane for which the longest spanning path is unique and noncrossing.
+Similarly, for \rv{every integer $n\ge 3$}, we present a set of $n$ points in the plane for which the longest spanning cycle is unique and noncrossing.
 To build such point sets, we use the following framework: First, we choose a set $P$ of points on the $x$-axis for which the longest structure may not be unique.
-Then, we assign new $y$-coordinates to points in $P$ to obtain a new point set $P'$ for which the longest structure corresponds to one in $P$ and is also unique and noncrossing.
-In Section~\ref{properties-sec}, we present some structural properties of longest paths and cycles, which may be of independent interest.
+Then, we assign new $y$-coordinates to points in $P$ to obtain a new point set $P'$ for which the longest structure corresponds to one in $P$ and is \rv{both} unique and noncrossing.

+\rv{The paper is organized as follows.
+In Section~\ref{sec-DimensionOne} we prove structural properties of longest paths and cycles on the real line.
+We employ these properties and construct noncrossing longest paths in Section~\ref{path-section}, noncrossing longest cycles in Section~\ref{cycle-section}, and noncrossing longest matchings in Section~\ref{matching-section}.
+In Section~\ref{properties-sec}, we present some structural properties of longest paths and cycles in the plane, which may be of independent interest.}